 My younger friends look at me skeptically when I tell them there’s more to preparing for retirement than checking on your investments or being sure your pension is solid.
 And truthfully, I felt the same way when I was still seven or eight years out.
 I wish now that I’d dug a little deeper as I got closer, though.
 I would still have the lovely, creative life I do now, but it would have been just a little bit easier to get here.

 What have you always dreamed of doing in retirement?
+Have there been hurdles along the way?
 What is involved in living that dream?
 What are the steps you could take to make that happen?
 Please share in the comments below.